3 Comparing Groups

 Using the histogram, density plots, and qqplots, we have become convinced that the male height data is well approximated with a normal distribution.
 In this case, we report back to ET a very succinct summary: male heights follow a normal distribution with an average of 69.3 inches and a SD of 3.6 inches.
 With this information, ET will have a good idea of what to expect when he meets our male students.
 However, to provide a complete picture we need to also provide a summary of the female heights.

-We learned that boxplots are useful when we want to quickly compare two or more distributions.
+Boxplots are useful when we want to quickly compare two or more distributions.
 Here are the heights for females and males:

 library(tidyverse)